Planting Climbing Roses: Quick Guide to Get You Started

 How to Care for Climbing Roses After Planting

 Once you’ve planted your climbing rose, you’ll need to water it regularly to help it establish a sound root system.
-Water your newly-planted climbing rose approximately once a week for the first year.
+I water your newly-planted plants approximately once a week for the first year.
 In hotter climates, you may need to water every few days to keep the soil moist.

-Keep tying the stems to the support structure as your climbing rose grows.
-This trains your rose to climb up the structure while supporting it early on.
-If you want your climbing rose to produce even more flowers, train it horizontally rather than vertically.
+I’ll continue tying the stems to the support structure as my climbing rose grows.
+This trains the plant to climb up the structure while supporting it early on.
+If you want your roses to produce even more flowers, train it horizontally rather than vertically.

-Once your climbing rose is established, give it a dose of slow-release fertilizer in early spring.
-Once new growth emerges, feed your climbing rose every few weeks during the growing season.
-Stop fertilizing near the end of the season, approximately six to eight weeks before your first expected frost date.
-Always dilute liquid fertilizers according to the packet instructions.
+Once my climbing rose is established, I’ll give it a dose of slow-release fertilizer in early spring.
+Once new growth emerges, I’ll feed every few weeks during the growing season.
+I’ll then stop fertilizing near the end of the season, approximately six to eight weeks before the first expected frost date.
+I always dilute liquid fertilizers according to the packet instructions.

-After one to three years, you can safely start pruning your climbing rose.
-Most climbing roses should only be pruned once a year after the first big round of flowers has finished.
+In my experience, after one to three years, you can safely start pruning your climbing rose.
+I find that most climbing roses should only be pruned once a year after the first big round of flowers has finished.
 This should be done in late spring or summer.
 Remove any damaged, dead, or diseased canes.

 In colder areas, you may need to protect your climbing roses during the winter.
 A good way of doing this is to wrap some horticultural fleece around the central stem.
 If you have potted climbing roses, move them into a greenhouse if you have one large enough.